The Englishmen River estuary is a Parksville jewel that one should not miss out on.

 Things to Note

-• The area is dog friendly, however, they MUST stay on a leash at all times.
+- The area is dog friendly; however, they MUST always stay on a leash.
 Please pick up after your dog!

-• Although the majority of the trails are wide, there are a few that are quite overgrown, so could cause difficulty for stroller or wheelchairs
+- Although most of the trails are wide, a few are quite overgrown.
+This could cause difficulty for strollers or wheelchairs.

 Other Areas of Interest Along the Englishman River